 Note that for individuals who suffer from bipolar disorder, spring/summer SAD can invoke manic episodes, or sometimes a less intense form of mania known as hypomania.
 Autumn/winter-onset SAD can mean long stretches of depressive episodes.

-Specific cause(s) of SAD continue to remain a mystery.
+The specific cause(s) of SAD continue to remain a mystery.
 Some experts point to an excess of melatonin (a sleep-regulating hormone) in the body, and fewer daylight hours during winter are known to boost the production of melatonin.
 More melatonin means less energy and more lethargic states.
 Reduced levels of sunlight can also disrupt the body’s internal clock, leading to heightened depression.